Sledmine/lua-blam/CHIMERA_LUA_API.md

 # Isolated Functions

-These functions perform operations that only can access data for the current script, these functions will operate only on the "chimera/lua/data" folder on it
+These functions perform operations that only can access and write data related to the current script, these functions will operate only on the "chimera/lua/data" in a folder with the same name of the script.

 ## `create_directory`
 Attempt create a directory with the given path.
 An error will occur if the directory can not be created.